AnishKundu-21/streaming-search-app/README.md

 ## Features

-  * **Universal Search**: Instantly search for any movie or TV show with real-time results.
+- **Universal Search**: Instantly search for any movie or TV show with real-time results.
-  * **Global Streaming Availability**: Find where to watch titles across the globe with an easy-to-use country selector for streaming, rent, and buy options.
+- **Global Streaming Availability**: Find where to watch titles across the globe with an easy-to-use country selector for streaming, rent, and buy options.
-  * **Per-Season TV Show Tracking**: Mark individual seasons as "watched" or "to watch," giving you granular control over your viewing progress.
+- **Per-Season TV Show Tracking**: Mark individual seasons as "watched" or "to watch," giving you granular control over your viewing progress.
-  * **Dedicated Discovery Page**: Explore new content with a dedicated "Discover" page, allowing you to filter by genre for both movies and TV shows.
+- **Dedicated Discovery Page**: Explore new content with a dedicated "Discover" page, allowing you to filter by genre for both movies and TV shows.
-  * **Personalized Recommendations**: Get tailored movie and TV show recommendations on your homepage based on your viewing history.
+- **Personalized Recommendations**: Get tailored movie and TV show recommendations on your homepage based on your viewing history.
-  * **User Authentication**: Secure sign-in with Google OAuth or email and password.
+- **User Authentication**: Supabase-managed email/password auth with optional social providers.
-  * **Watchlist & Watched History**: Easily manage your "To Watch" and "Already Watched" lists.
+- **Watchlist & Watched History**: Easily manage your "To Watch" and "Already Watched" lists.
-  * **Rich Content Details**: View detailed information for any title, including IMDb ratings, cast and crew, genres, and more.
+- **Rich Content Details**: View detailed information for any title, including IMDb ratings, cast and crew, genres, and more.
-  * **Fully Responsive Design**: Enjoy a seamless experience on any device, from mobile phones to desktops, with a clean and modern dark mode.
+- **Fully Responsive Design**: Enjoy a seamless experience on any device, from mobile phones to desktops, with a clean and modern dark mode.

 ## Tech Stack

-  * **Framework**: Next.js 15 (App Router)
+- **Framework**: Next.js 15 (App Router)
-  * **Frontend**: React 19, Tailwind CSS
+- **Frontend**: React 19, Tailwind CSS
-  * **Authentication**: NextAuth.js v5
+- **Authentication**: Supabase Auth with `@supabase/auth-helpers-nextjs`
-  * **Database**: MongoDB with Prisma ORM
+- **Database**: Supabase Postgres with Prisma ORM
-  * **API**: TMDB for all movie and TV show data
+- **API**: TMDB for all movie and TV show data
-  * **Data Fetching**: SWR for efficient, cached data fetching on the client-side
+- **Data Fetching**: SWR for efficient, cached data fetching on the client-side
-  * **Other**: TypeScript, bcrypt
+- **Other**: TypeScript

 ## Prerequisites

-  * Node.js 18+
+- Node.js 18+
-  * A MongoDB instance (local or a free cloud instance from MongoDB Atlas)
+- A Supabase project (Postgres database + Auth configured)
-  * TMDB API Key (available for free from [themoviedb.org](https://www.themoviedb.org/))
+- TMDB API Key (available for free from [themoviedb.org](https://www.themoviedb.org/))
-  * Google OAuth credentials (for Google sign-in functionality)

 ## Installation